ifitmakesyoushush/transika-mas/README.md

 - Will refer to him as "Monika" in poems

 ### hey guys uh
-sorry.
-I had a short burst of mania and decided to erase everything I'll maintain this and keep fixing & adding to it sorry again 🥲
+Sorry.
+I had a short burst of mania and decided to erase everything.
+I'll maintain this and keep fixing & adding to it, sorry again 🥲 Good news: I made a new Reddit account.
+It's "Bullfrog2point0".
+If you want to reach out to me please do!